MewPurPur/godsvg-website/src/articles/1.0-alpha12/article.md

 ## Translations

-Thanks to {% gh "williamchange" %}, {% gh "Kiisu-Master" %}, and {% gh "Felipe-Sena" %} for helping to keep existing translations up to date.
+Thanks to {% gh "williamchange" %}, {% gh "Kiisu-Master" %}, {% gh "JinEnMok" %} and {% gh "Felipe-Sena" %} for helping to keep existing translations up to date.